hojin-koh/zsh-Skritt/README.md

 ## Dependencies

 - zsh: obviously.
-- GNU coreutils
-- zstd: for compression of log files.
-(I did mention this is heavily-opinionated, right?)
+- Some sort of coreutils, GNU, busybox, or BSD should be fine.
+We need `date`, `mktemp`, `cp`, `cat`, and `tee`.
+- A terminal environment that can handle ANSI color codes.

+### Optional Dependencies

-- util-linux(optional): for printing help message with `column`
+- column: for printing help messages, can be from util-linux or from the BSD version.
-- pv(optional): only if you need the progess-bar functionality
+- pv: only if you need the progess-bar functionality.

 ## Installation